Mehath

-Mehath is a village in Madhubani District, Bihar State, India.
-It is a famous Village in Madhubani District. located 3.2 km from Jhanjharpur.
+Mehath is a village in Madhubani District, Bihar, India, about 3.2 km from Jhanjharpur.
 The village comes under Jhanjharpur assembly constituency.
 Maithili is the local language here, according to the 2011 census, Maithili is the language spoken by 98.7% of the people here.

 Demographics

 The total population of the village is 4,923.
 The literacy rate is 84.00%.
 The female literacy rate is 79.00%.
 The male literacy rate is 87.00%.

 The number of households in Balni Mehath is 1132; all the households are rural households.
 The working population is 64.00% of the total population.
 69.00% of the men are working population; 58.00% of the women are working population.